International Audio Arts Festival

 What else should I bring with me?

-Weather-wise, we're hoping for crisp winter days, but you never know...
+Weather-wise, we're hoping for the best, but you never know...

 We may hold events outdoors if weather permits so your woolly hat, thick socks, and colourful scarf won't go astray.